Leading Rubber Molding Manufacturers

 Properties of Silicone Rubber Molds

-• They are also cold-resistant and can retain elasticity even at -76 °F (-60 °C) to -94 °F (-70 °C).
-They are flexible at lower temperatures due to their low glass transition temperature.
+• They can withstand extreme cold, staying flexible and elastic even in temperatures as low as -76 °F to -94 °F due to their low glass transition temperature.

 How is Silicone Rubber made?